Table of Contents

 Here’s How to Handle an Online Complaint Like an Amateur or Scammer

-The issue here isn’t the person complaining, it’s the perception that you are under delivering what you promised.
+The issue here isn’t the person complaining; it’s the perception that you are under-delivering what you promised.

 Now Here’s How to Handle a Complaint Like a Debt Relief Professional

-- Clearly Identify Yourself: If you are posting online, make sure you post using your real name and identify your position and role with the company.
+- Identify Yourself: If you are posting online, make sure you post using your real name and identify your position and role with the company.
 Posting as an anonymous “customer service” person or “admin” does nothing to foster maximum confidence in your company.
-People will wonder what are you hiding when you won’t say who you are?
+People will wonder what you are hiding when you won’t say who you are?

-If you say you’ll email them the following day at 2 pm and you don’t, all that happens is you reinforce their doubt that you’ll really fix the problem.
+If you say you’ll email them the following day at 2 pm and you don’t, all that happens is you reinforce their doubt that you’ll fix the problem.

-It might not be a fair reality but it is the way debt relief problems are perceived by the Attorney General, BBB, Ripooffreport.com, etc.
+It might not be a fair reality, but it is the way debt relief problems are perceived by the Attorney General, BBB, Ripooffreport.com, etc.

-- Don’t Piss Off the Regulators: It’s one thing to stay off the regulator radar but if you do get a letter from a regulator then whatever you do, don’t send a letter that quotes some part of the contract or refuse to remedy the situation.
-A regulator doesn’t care if you are right, they care that the consumer they serve is satisfied with the outcome.
+- Don’t Piss Off the Regulators: It’s one thing to stay off the regulator radar, but if you do get a letter from a regulator, then whatever you do, don’t send a letter that quotes some part of the contract or refuse to remedy the situation.
+A regulator doesn’t care if you are right.
+They care that the consumer they serve is satisfied with the outcome.

-I’ve covered so many lawsuits against debt relief companies that began with a simple refund request and needlessly escalated to a lawsuit.
+I’ve covered many lawsuits against debt relief companies that began with a simple refund request and needlessly escalated to a lawsuit.

 - Say What You Can Do: When a client has a problem with your service, they are not interested in what you can’t do for them.
 They want to hear what you can do to make the situation better.
 Focus on that and do what you say.

 - Give a Full and Prompt Refund: Don’t try to be crafty or tricky about it and ask the consumer to sign some agreement in exchange for a refund.
 Just give them the refund and do it as quickly as you can.
 A refund with restrictions is not an exceptional customer service event.
-That’s just you covering your ass and it makes the unhappy client bitter.
+That’s just you covering your ass, and it makes the unhappy client bitter.
 It makes them and others think you’ve got something to hide.
 Do you?

 - “This person is stupid.
-They knew what they signed up for and the contract said no refunds.
+They knew what they signed up for, and the contract said no refunds.
 We even gave them three days to change his mind.
 Besides, this complaint isn’t even probably real.
-Don’t you check these things out first.
+Don’t you check these things out first?
 I bet this was posted by a disgruntled ex-employee that we had to fire.
-And whoever let this be posted, we are going to sue you and you are a jerk.”
+And whoever let this be posted, we are going to sue you, and you are a jerk.”

 But I can tell you with extreme certainty that by not giving the unhappy debt relief client a refund and turning this into a positive customer service moment to brag about, it will cost you many times over with complaints from others and a negative perception of your company that will foster more complaints.
-It’s just not worth it in the long run.
+So it’s just not worth it in the long run.